Breyanzi®: THE ONE for patients with 3L+ CLL or SLL who have received at least 2 prior lines of therapy, including a BTKi and a BCL-2i1

 Andrew

-• Andrew wants a 1-time treatment because he appreciated how he felt when he had a complete response to a previous fixed-duration treatment
+• Andrew wants a one-time treatment because he appreciated how he felt when he had a complete response to a previous fixed-duration treatment

 • His adult children live near the facility and can support him at every step of a CAR T treatment journey